 Can employers force employees to return to work?

 Employers can request that employees return to the workplace since the requirement to work from home has been lifted.
 However, most governments suggest that the public should just act ‘slowly’ to the easing of restrictions as it may be more suitable to consider hybrid working methods or a gradual return to the workplace.
-An employee may be able to refuse to return to the office if they have concerns about health and safety.
+An employee may be able to refuse to return to the office if they have concerns about health and safety checklist.
 The law will protect an employee from detriment if they rationally believe that going to work would put them in serious and impending danger.
 It must be taken seriously if an employee raises concerns over health and safety issues.
 An employer may need to assure an employee of the measures put in place or re-evaluate whether further action needs to be taken to ensure safety in the workplace.
 Moreover, an employee may also raise concerns related to their own health condition or for another personal reason which will require to be cautiously considered.
 The employer has a duty to make reasonable adjustments if the employee is disabled.
 However, if an employee keeps on refusing to go back to work despite proper measures in place, the employer could decide a disciplinary proceeding.
 It would be advisable to seek legal advice before taking this action.

 What happens when you have one or more employees who are temporarily incapable to perform the lifting, standing or driving tasks required in their positions?